kenreibman/bb-assessment/readme.txt

 - Added appropriate media queries to hide the mobile footer w/ accordion when it's 64em, and show the desktop footer.

 By doing this, I had to hide all page-footer__column classes, but I counteracted that by making a visible class (display: block;) and applying it to all other page-footer__column section that I don't want hidden when switching device viewports... again.
 If another dev has a better way to control this, please let me know.

+"Shop Crib Bedding" button was misspelled so the mistake was corrected.